Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 1. **VirtualBox:** This is a fantastic, free open-source hosted hypervisor for x86 virtualization.
 It's going to be the backbone of our setup.
 2. **Vagrant:** A superb tool for building and managing virtual machine environments.
 It makes handling different development environments a breeze.
 3. **Super.Human.Installer™:** The key to setting up your server environment efficiently.
-Trust me, this makes things a lot easier!
+This makes things a lot easier!

 ## The First Steps: Setting Up Your Environment